Devonta Smith Player Prop Bets for NFL Week 17 | Philadelphia vs. Washington 1/2/2022

 - In last week's outing against the Giants, Smith was targeted seven times, totaling 80 yards on five receptions (averaging 16 yards per grab) while scoring one touchdown.

-- Smith's 10 catches (on 16 targets) have netted him 135 yards (45.0 ypg) and one touchdown during his last three games.
+- Smith's 10 grabs over his last three games have turned into 135 yards (45.0 ypg) and one touchdown.
+He's been targeted 16 times.

 Smith's Philadelphia Teammates